-Alternative A: No Action Alternative B: Hydrologic Restoration and Minimal Wetland Restoration Alternative C: Hydrologic Restoration and Fullest Possible Extent of Wetland Restoration (Preferred Alternative) Visitor Use and Experience Marsh erosion would adversely alter visitor use and experience over time.
-Nature viewing would be altered and access to the marsh would decrease and disappear over time, including access to the end of the Haul Road trail, although visitors could still recreate in the area by boat, and the changes would be gradual.
-Because the changes would happen gradually, for most visitors the changes would not be noticeable.
-For other users, such as bird watchers, the changes could represent a measurable adverse effect as opportunities decrease, and the number of species and number of individual birds decrease.
-Overall, the impacts on visitor use and experience would not rise to a level of significance.
-Cumulative: Alternative A would contribute long-term adverse impacts to the impacts of other past, present, and reasonably foreseeable projects.
-Because the changes would occur over a long period of time, the contribution would be imperceptible.
-There would be some long-term beneficial impacts on visitor use and experience related to experiencing improved wetland and marsh habitats and having more marsh to explore by paddle craft after restoration is complete.
+Alternative A: No Action Alternative B: Hydrologic Restoration and Minimal Wetland Restoration Alternative C: Hydrologic Restoration and Fullest Possible Extent of Wetland Restoration (Preferred Alternative) Visitor Use and Experience long-term adverse impacts to the impacts of other past, present, and reasonably There would be some long-term beneficial impacts on visitor use and experience related to experiencing improved wetland and marsh habitats and having more marsh to explore by paddle craft after restoration is complete.
 The largest impacts would occur during construction and would be adverse.
 Construction activity would be evident over an extended period of time, and parts of the park would be closed during construction.
-These impacts would be temporary and would not be significant, however.
+These impacts would be temporary and would not be significant.
+However, public education, information signs, and other outreach would explain the project.
 Long-term beneficial impacts on visitor use and experience would not be significant.
-Cumulative Implementation of alternative B would contribute mostly long-term beneficial and short-term adverse impacts to the overall adverse impacts of the cumulative projects.
+Cumulative Implementation of alternative B would contribute mostly long-term beneficial and short- term adverse impacts to the overall adverse impacts of the cumulative projects.
 The contribution of beneficial impacts would be noticeable.
 Contribution of adverse impacts would be imperceptible.
 There would be long-term beneficial impacts on visitor use and experience related to experiencing improved wetland and marsh habitats and having more marsh to explore, including new tidal guts, by paddle craft after restoration is complete.
-Long term beneficial impacts on visitor use and experience would not be significant.
+Long-term beneficial impacts on visitor use and experience would not be significant.
 As with alternative B, the largest impacts would occur during construction and would be adverse.
 Construction activity for future phases would cover a larger area than alternative B, and would be evident over a period of years.
-Impacts on the visitor use of the marina would be minimal, although access to the marsh by paddle craft would be limited.
+Impacts on the visitor use of the marina would be minimal.
 Parts of the park would be closed during construction, although the areas would change as work is completed and new cells or phases are started.
-Because the impacts would take place over a period of years, and would be noticeable, construction-related impacts could be significantly adverse, although they would end when construction was complete.
+Because the impacts would be noticeable, construction-related impacts could be significantly adverse, although they would end when construction was complete.
+Public education, information signs, and other outreach would explain the project.
 Cumulative: Alternative C would contribute both short-term adverse and long-term beneficial impacts to the relatively small adverse cumulative effects.
-The contribution of the impacts would be noticeable, because the impacts from C would be of a larger scale than the impacts from the cumulative projects.
+The contribution of the impacts from C would be of a larger scale than the impacts from the cumulative projects.